AlbardEspinoza/cse15l-lab-reports/lab_report_3/lab_report_3.md

       ```

       My intetion in this example was to get all the aid documentation under the technical/government directory.
 Unfortunately, I did not know exactly what the case for each letter was in each file.
 Thankfully, **find -iname** is case-insensitive which allowed to just diplay the pattern **"`*aid*`"** and it displayed all the files containing that pattern regardless of the case.

+    * ```bash
+      ➜  docsearch git:(main) find technical -name "*lawsuit*"
+      ➜  docsearch git:(main)
+      ```

+      My intention in  this example was to find any possible files that were part of a lawsuit.
+Thankfully the command did not find any lawsuit files in any of the directories under technical :relieved:.

+  * **-empty:**

+    * ```bash
+      ➜  docsearch git:(main) find technical -empty
+      ➜  docsearch git:(main)
+      ```

+      My intention in this example was to see if we han any uncesseray files.
+So I decided to look up any files that were empty.
+Thankfully I did not fing any so I did not have to remove any unecessary files.

+    * ```bash
+      ➜  docsearch git:(main) touch technical/biomed/empty_file_example.txt
+      ➜  docsearch git:(main) ✗ find technical -empty
+      technical/biomed/empty_file_example.txt
+      ➜  docsearch git:(main) ✗
+      ```

+    * In this example I tried to demonstrate how the find example displayed an empty file.
+I first created an empty file in technical/biomed/ then I used the find command with the -empty option to see if it would be able to find and display it.
+It fortunately found it and displayed the path from my current directory up until the file.

+  * **-perm _[-|+]mode_:**

+    *